rwema3/Container-interop/docs/Delegate-lookup-meta.md

 > It is however allowed for containers to provide exception cases for special entries, and a way to lookup
 > into the same container (or another container) instead of the delegate container.

-Exception cases have been allowed to avoid breaking dependencies with some services that must be provided by the container (on @njasm proposal).
-This was proposed here: https://github.com/container-interop/container-interop/pull/20#issuecomment-56597235